 Going to Katsura Imperial Villa is easy.
 If you plan to take the train, head to the nearest train station and make your way to the Hankyu Line.
 Drop by Katsura Station after.
 From there, you can start walking to Imperial Villa.

-Here is a detailed guide from travelcaffeine.com on how you can get a reservation to enter the villa.
+Here is a detailed guide from travelcaffeine.com on getting a reservation to enter the villa.
 Everything that you need to know is indicated in that link.

 Kyoto Imperial Park